Cyfrin/solidity-by-example.github.io/src/pages/defi/vault/index.md

 ### How the contract works

-1. Some amount of shares are minted when an user deposits.
+1. Some amount of shares are minted when a user deposits.
 2. The DeFi protocol would use the users' deposits to generate yield (somehow).
 3. User burn shares to withdraw his tokens + yield.